CENTAM Guardian phase two academics

-U.S. Agency of International Development Bureau of Humanitarian Assistance Civilian-Military Affairs coordinators, Kendra Pospychalla (left) and Ishmael Lara (center) sit in on a presentation during the academics portion of CENTAM Guardian 2023 (CG23) in Santo Domingo, Dominican Republic, May 23, 2023.
+U.S. Agency of International Development’s Bureau of Humanitarian Assistance Disaster Risk Specialist, Zaira Pujols, gives a presentation during the academics portions of CENTAM Guardian 2023 (CG23) in Santo Domingo, Dominican Republic, May 23, 2023.
 CG23 is an annual Army-led combined, joint, interagency, multi-national partnership-building exercise designed to build capacity, capabilities and interoperability with Central American and Caribbean partner nations.
 (U.S. Army photo by Pfc.
 Joshua Taeckens)

 |Date Taken: